-Born to humble beginnings in the heart of New Orleans, Jayda Atkinson is one of the most passionate and sought-after catalysts for personal, organizational, and community change and empowerment.
-The pint-sized tour de force packs a big punch by using Compassion, Creativity, and the love of Christ to engage and transform people, products and places globally.
-Her ministry crosses many platforms, including culinary, community service, television, books, music, speaking events, empowering events, entrepreneurship, and social media, she is quick to tell you that her greatest platform is inspiring and serving others with the Love of God.
+Driven by personal, organizational, and community empowerment, Jayda Atkinson’s feeding stomach and heart's ministry crosses many platforms, including television, books, speaking events, planning, entrepreneurship, and social media, she is quick to tell you that her greatest platform is inspiring and serving others with the Love of God.

-Jayda has been featured nationally on Dr. Oz, Food Network's Chopped, Essence Magazine, and the Tom Joyner Morning Show and is the author of two books, ABCs: Feeding the Body and Spirit and the inspirational autobiographical The Storm Chaser.
-She is the Founder and Executive Director of a non-profit organization, The Love Lives 365 Foundation , consulting firm Creative Consulting the Executive Chef/Founder of Fork and Boot Culinary Experiences and Food Truck and she serves as a Music Entertainment Liaison, specializing in Backstage Catering, Concert/Tour Travel and Hospitality, Jayda absolutely loves being a light in the mist chaos in preparation of concerts to artist, performers, music staff, execs, and guest alike.
-In her "spare time" she's creating and finding unique gifts for The Maison Rouge; A Fashion & Food Experience.
+Jayda has been featured nationally on Dr. Oz, Essence Magazine, and the Tom Joyner Morning Show to name a few, and is the author of two books, ABCs: Feeding the Body and Spirit and the inspirational autobiographical The Storm Chaser.
+She is the Founder and Executive Director of a non-profit organization, The Love Lives Foundation , and the Executive Chef/Founder of Fork and Boot Culinary Experiences.

-The mother of four and unofficial mother/mentor to many, Jayda has overcome homelessness, teen pregnancy, family drug addiction, domestic abuse, and divorce to emerge as a champion for people from all walks of life.
-She is devoted to bring love, light, greatness, hope and creativity to communities around the world - one hug, one meal, one act of kindness, one speaking opportunity and one high impact encounter at a time.
+The mother of four and unofficial mother/mentor to many, Jayda has overcome homelessness, family drug addiction, domestic abuse, and divorce to emerge as a champion for people from all walks of life.
+She is devoted to bring love, light, greatness and hope to communities around the world - one hug, one meal, one act of kindness, one speaking opportunity and one high impact transformation at a time.

 Bio Courtesy of the Phenomenally Creative Kaira Akita.